FeralAI/FightboardHybrid/README.md

 ### D-Pad Modes

-You can switch between the 3 stick modes while the controller is in use by pressing `START + SELECT +` one of the following:
+You can switch between the 3 modes for the D-Pad **while the controller is in use by pressing `START + SELECT +` one of the following:**

 * `UP` - D-Pad
 * `LEFT` - Emulate Left Analog stick